NanoSim/SOFT5/doc/manual/04_usecase1.md

 ```

 ## Run the REMARC simulation
-REMARC consist of a set of Pyhon-scripts.
+REMARC consist of a set of Python-scripts.
 REMARC requires an
 interactive session that has been automated for this demo.
 We can show
-that this interaction can be replaced with using Porto scriping and an
+that this interaction can be replaced with using Porto scripting and an
 entity for REMARC Setup.

 The REMARC-wrapper consist of three distinct parts.